JNRowe/jnrowe.github.io/colophon.rst

 :description: How this site is built

-This site is built with Sphinx_, Georg Brandl's absolutely fantastic documentation tool.
+This site is built with Sphinx_, Georg Brandl’s absolutely fantastic documentation tool.
 You can view the `git repository`_ of this site to see how it works in practice.